ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/22_Plumbing/221116 Domestic Water Piping.md

    1. NPS 8 & up
    1. ASTM D2000, CA 615, A25B44Z
    1. EPDM, Grade E, Green

+## EXECUTION

-1. EXECUTION
+1. UNDERGROUND PIPING INSTALLATION
-1. UNDERGROUND PIPING INSTALLATION*   1.
-Trench Excavation
+	1. Trench Excavation
    1. Excavate trenches so that piping may be laid correctly on line and grade.
 Remove any large rocks or other debris encountered in the excavation and dispose of appropriately.
    1. Excavate to a sufficient depth and width to provide adequate room for construction and installation of the work except that the width of the trench from the pipe invert to a point 12 inches above the top of the pipe shall not be greater than 30 inches.
    1. Where it is impossible to maintain proper line and grade, excavate below grade and replace the bedding with compacted sand.